-This is a free data recovery software solution that can repair corrupt MDF databases.
+This is the best data recovery software solution that can repair corrupt MDF databases.
 The program is designed to recover as much of the data on the file as possible to minimize data loss.

 If you are worried that your SQL database has been corrupted, you need to install and run this software.
 Make sure that, before you use this program, you have closed your SQL Server program and any other application that uses MDF files.

 - Open DataNumen SQL Recovery

 - There will be an option that will ask you to “select MDF/source file to be recovered”.
 On the box beside it, input the file name.
 You can also try clicking on the “…” button to look for your file.

 - If you know what the format of the damaged MDF file is, you can specify it in the dropdown menu located to the right of the option “Format”.
 If you don’t know the format, or don’t feel like specifying that is okay, the program can analyze the MDF file and determine its format automatically.